petter-a/ai-ht24-project/README.md

 # Stock analysis

-The purpose of the project is to provide technical analysis and stock price predictions.
+The purpose of the project is to provide insights into the stock market.
+The vision is to develop a web-based dashboard that highlights various buy and sell signals, combining predictions with technical analysis.

 # Features